buildpacks/docs/content/docs/features/bill-of-materials.md

 +++
-title="Software Bill of Materials" summary="A Software `Software Bill-of-Materials` (`SBoM`) gives you a layer-by-layer view of what's inside your container in a variety of formats."
+title="Software Bill of Materials" summary="A `Software Bill-of-Materials` (`SBoM`) gives you a layer-by-layer view of what's inside your container in a variety of formats."
 +++

 ## Summary